So, mucus in baby poop – is it worth worrying about?

 - What does mucus in poop look like?

-What does mucus in baby poop mean?
+What does it mean when baby poop is mucousy?

 First, a quick spin around the world of baby poop.

-Yep, baby poop can be confusing.
+Yep, infant poop can be confusing.

 Add mucus to the mix, and it’s hard to know what you’re dealing with.